epistemik-co/staple-api/docs/README.md

 ## Introduction

-**Staple API** is a lightweight GraphQL-based API enabling easy management of **semantic knowledge graphs**, virtualized as linked data and structured by an RDF ontology.
+**Staple API** is a lightweight GraphQL-based API enabling easy management of **knowledge graphs**, virtualized as linked data and structured by an RDF ontology.
 The two driving principles behind the design of the API are:
 1. The core GraphQL service with its schema and resolvers is **induced fully automatically from a simple RDF ontology** and is coupled with a selected backend (currently only MongoDB or an in-memory graph databse).
 This makes configuring and starting the API possible in mere minutes.
 2. All CRUD operations are done entirely via **the standard GraphQL interface and based exlusively on JSON** objects.
 This makes data management simple and intuitive for majority of developers.
 The semantic knowledge graph is an abstraction of the data and is virtulized as linked data via the optional JSON-LD JSON-to-graph mapping mechanism.